SoftwarePlumbersOss/rur-js/README.md

 ### Recomposable reads and updates

 The RUR data model is comprised of searchable/sortable Recordsets, Forms, Fields, and Field Groups.
-This data is stored in a redux data store.
+This data is stored in a redux Store.
 Every effort is made to keep the data representation in the store as simple and uncluttered as possible.

 Developers do not interact directly with these models however.
 Application code instead uses an 'Accessor', which provides a convenient and